I-Halder/scaling-law-of-large-language-models/README.md

 # A new reinforcement learning based algorithm

 This repo contains code for an on-going project related to developing a new algorithm for knowledge distillation from a large languge model based on self-play.
 See below for the details of the project.
-The code in this repo are still under development and current code can reproduce standard scaling laws for a given language model and perform self-play training.
+The code in this repo are still under development and current code can reproduce standard scaling laws for a given language model.

 ## Review of standard approach
 We are presented with a prompt $x$ and a set of $K$ answers with ground truth preference $y_1> \ldots>y_K$.
 The language model generates response $y$ form $\pi_\theta(y|x)$.
 We define penalty/error  $E(y|x)$ for response $y$ using the following formula